zdsman/fsetgrp-api/README.md

 - `fset:grp:assignment:*:fset-group-admin:*:o-*:*`

 ### Add Assignments to a Group
 Adds an assignment or set of assignments to the group.
-Once a group has a set of assignements, a member of the group can be granted an assignment.
-If neither an assignment or template is specified, the operation silently does nothing.
-If a duplicate assignment is being added the operation silently does nothing.
+Once an assignement has been added, a member of the group can be granted the assignments.
+If the assignment has not been added to the group, an assignment can not be granted.

+If neither an assignment or template (group of assignments) is specified, the operation silently does nothing.
+If a duplicate assignment is present, the operation does not manifest an error.
+This API is idempotent.

 If a template is specified, only the individual assignments contained in the template will be persisted on the group but not the template.